YumeGod/JNIC-Virtualization/README.md

 <h1 align="center">JNIC Virtualization</h1>
-<h4 align="center">a tool that can dump native library from JNIC obfuscated jars and add a costume loader to it</h4>
+<h4 align="center">a tool that can dump native library from JNIC obfuscated jars and add a custom loader to it</h4>

 ### Usage